martinj2-dot/p01-master/Project Requirements.md

 - Final version of your code, cleaned up and commented
 - Final, fully completed version of your README (nicely formatted and proofread)
+    - Note: your README will be graded as it appears on GitHub, so make sure to double check how your formatting looks in a browser!
 - In-class lightning presentation (5 minutes, 3 slides)
     - Your slides must be uploaded to your repository as images or a PDF file (not PowerPoint!)
-    - You should briefly summarize your response to all of the Milestone 3 questions from your README
+    - You should briefly summarize your response to all of the Milestone 3 README prompts/subheadings
-    - You should not have any slides that consist entirely of code, nor should you focus on talking about your code
+    - You should not have any slides that consist entirely of code, nor should you focus on talking about the details of your code
 - In-class live demo to your classmates
 - **Commit and push** your work!